roy-jingyang/OrdinoR-doc/source/index.rst

 Background
 **********
-Successful human resource management plays a crucial part in building organizational effectiveness, which relies decision-makers understanding how their employees act in groups to achieve organizational outcomes.
+Successful human resource management plays a crucial part in building organizational effectiveness, which relies on decision-makers understanding how their employees act in groups to achieve organizational outcomes.
 Building this essential HR capability requires seasoned expertise of managers, empowered by the presence of accurate and timely information about the workforce.